Jewish history: Golden age of Jewish culture in Spain (711–1031)

-The Crusaders period (1099–1260)
+Jews and the Crusades (1099–1260)

 Sermonical messages to avenge the death of Jesus encouraged Christians to participate in the Crusades.
-The twelfth century Jewish narration from R. Solomon ben Samson records that crusaders en route to the Holy Land decided that before combating the Ishmaelites they would massacre the Jews residing in their midst to avenge the crucifixion of Christ.
+The 12th-century Jewish narration from R. Solomon ben Samson records that crusaders en route to the Holy Land decided that before combating the Ishmaelites they would massacre the Jews residing in their midst to avenge the crucifixion of Christ.
 The massacres began at Rouen and Jewish communities in Rhine Valley were seriously affected.

 Crusading attacks were made upon Jews in the territory around Heidelberg.
 A huge loss of Jewish life took place.
 Many were forcibly converted to Christianity and many committed suicide to avoid baptism.
 A major driving factor behind the choice to commit suicide was the Jewish realisation that upon being slain their children could be taken to be raised as Christians.
 The Jews were living in the middle of Christian lands and felt this danger acutely.
-This massacre is seen as the first in a sequence of anti-Semitic events which culminated in the Holocaust.
-Jewish populations felt that they had been abandoned by their Christian neighbors and rulers during the massacres and lost faith in all promises and charters.
+This massacre is seen as the first in a sequence of antisemitic events which culminated in the Holocaust.
+Jewish populations felt that they had been abandoned by their Christian neighbours and rulers during the massacres and lost faith in all promises and charters.

 Many Jews chose self-defence.
 But their means of self-defence were limited and their casualties only increased.
 Most of the forced conversions proved ineffective.
 Many Jews reverted to their original faith later.
 The pope protested this but Emperor Henry IV agreed to permitting these reversions.
 The massacres began a new epoch for Jewry in Christendom.
 The Jews had preserved their faith from social pressure, now they had to preserve it at sword point.
 The massacres during the crusades strengthened Jewry from within spiritually.
 The Jewish perspective was that their struggle was Israel's struggle to hallow the name of God.